MustafaMosad/e-learning/README.md

  How To build and Use :-
 -------------------------

- This is maven based project so you can build it with maven using goal clean install.
+ This is maven based project so you can build it with maven using goal clean install then run it as spring boot application.

  - there is 2 types of users with different roles :